Click on the arrow below to listen to this story

 My mentor encouraged me to check out the many “Bible in a year” studies that are available free from Bible.com.
 I selected one that required me to read two to three chapters of the Old Testament every day, along with one Psalm, one or two verses from Proverbs, and a chapter from the New Testament.

 It was the systematic reading of the entire Bible that changed my opinion regarding devotionals.
 Like I noted before, I still read a handful every day.
-However, a systematic reading of the Bible opened my eyes to the connection between the Old Testament and New Testament.
+However, a systematic reading of the Bible opened my eyes to the correlation between the Old Testament and New Testament.

 When I engage in a thorough, systematic reading of the Bible, passages just seem to pop out of scripture and speak directly to my heart regarding my current situation or questions I have had in the past.

 Creating that new routine will be hard at first.
 But, give it 30 days.
-If you are like me, you’ll begin to look forward to that one-on-one time when you allow God to speak directly to your heart.
+If you are like me, you’ll begin to look forward to that time when you allow God to speak directly to your heart.

 To find a study you can begin today, visit www.Bible.com.